 Conservation ActionsConservation Actions Underway

 Conduct a media campaign to trace potential sightings by local people to focus survey efforts.
-Conduct surveys for the species along all major rivers within its putative range (particularly northern Thailand and Myanmar, but also potentially southern China, Laos, and Cambodia) and search alternative habitats such as forests and limestone cave systems.
+Conduct surveys for the species along all major rivers within its putative range (particularly northern Thailand and Myanmar, but also potentially southern China, Laos, and Cambodia) and search alternative habitats such as forests and limestone cave systems (Tobias 2000, BirdLife International 2001).
 If a population is rediscovered, immediately implement appropriate conservation measures.

 Location InformationEurochelidon sirintarae is only known as a probable non-breeding visitor to one area of central Thailand (BirdLife International 2001).
-It was discovered in 1968, at or near Beung Boraphet lake, near the town of Nakhon Sawan.
-It is known from 12 specimens collected amongst roosts of wintering hirundines, with rumours of many more sold in local markets, a possible field observation at Beung Boraphet in 1978, and two unconfirmed reports, the last of which was in 1986.
-Its population must be tiny and the lack of reliable records for over 20 years strongly suggests that it has undergone a decline.
+It was discovered in 1968, at or near Bueng Boraphet lake, near the town of Nakhon Sawan.
+It is known from 12 specimens collected amongst roosts of wintering hirundines, with rumours of many more sold in local markets, a possible field observation at Bueng Boraphet in 1978, and two unconfirmed reports, the last of which was in 1986 (Tobias 2000).
+Its population must be tiny and the lack of reliable records for over 35 years strongly suggests that it has undergone a decline.
 The species may be extant within South-East Asia, where survey effort has increased in recent years.
 Searches in the Sre Ambel area of Cambodia in March-April 2008 failed to find the species, and the habitat was degraded and apparently unsuitable (Seng Kim Hout 2008).
 Myanmar may be a more likely refuge of any remaining population.